milostomic/implementation-guides/netverify/netverify-web-v4.md

 # Netverify Web v4 Implementation Guide

-This is a reference manual and configuration guide for the new Netverify web client.
+This is a reference manual and configuration guide for the new Netverify Web client.
 It describes how to initiate a transaction, how to customize your settings and branding, and how to display Netverify to your users.

 <br>